codetaylor/artisan-worktables-1.12/docs/recipes/creativemode.md

 1. First, ensure you are in the `creative` game mode
 2. Next, open a table's GUI
-3. Finally, click the lock icon in the upper-right corner
+3. Finally, click the button indicated in the image

 When a table is in creative mode, it will: